bardius/BardisCMS/README.md

 	21. Create an Page in that bundle to display the filtered results with alias tagged

 Your new bundle should now work.
-(prequisites are the PageBundle, SettingsBundle and MenuBundle)
+(prerequisites are the PageBundle, SettingsBundle and MenuBundle)

-Included Bundles List
+Included Major Bundles List
 ------------------------------------------------------

 	1. FOSUserBundle (https://github.com/FriendsOfSymfony/FOSUserBundle)